Pyrdacor/Ambermoon/FileSpecs/Enumerations/TileFlags.md

 Not 100% sure about this, but this is set for normal walls and non-blocking walls which block sight (e.g. doors, fake walls, etc).

+## Background

+In 2D this is used for foreground tiles that should appear in the background (behind the player).
+An example are border parts of a carpet where the background tile is also visible and so the foreground tile must be used as a second layer but in the background.

 ## Floor / Transparency

 - In 3D objects are drawn on the floor like a hole in the ground.
 - In 3D walls use transparency (e.g. spider webs).
-- In 2D this is used for foreground tiles that should appear in the background (behind the player).
-An example are border parts of a carpet where the background tile is also visible and so the foreground tile must be used as a second layer but in the background.

 ## Use background tile flags